Ortiz0216/assignment-03/README.md

-# Pizza Bandit II Notes
+# Pizza Bandit Firebase Notes

 Things we need and why we need them: